Skip to main content

 Law and Authorities

-The National Organization for Social Insurance (NOSI) is the governing body responsible for social security regulations in Egypt.
+The National Organization for Social Insurance (NOSI) is the governing body responsible for social security administration in Egypt.

 Initial Employer Registration with the Social Security Authority

-To initiate registration with the Social Security Authority, companies must provide the following documents to NOSI:
+To initiate registration with the Social Security Authority, companies typically provide corporate registration and authorization documents to NOSI, such as:

 • Commercial Register